Kibalchish47/modelling-laminar-flow-python/README.md

 $$\frac{\partial^{2} u}{\partial x^2} \approx \frac{u(x+\Delta x) - 2u(x) + u(x - \Delta x)}{2\Delta x} = \frac{\Delta^2 u}{\Delta x^2}$$

-While this is not the best method to model fluid flow in all cases, we will proceed with it since it simplifies other aspects of modeling a crystallizer, which is the ultimate objective of this series of articles.
+While this is not the best method to model fluid flow in all cases, we will proceed with it since it simplifies other aspects of modeling a crystallizer.
 For more rigorous numerical treatments, you may want to use the the Finite Volume or Finite Element methods.

 ## 4. Code Organization ##
 The code is organized into three different files or scripts.
-- The first — “FlowPy.py” — contains the code for the solution of the PDEs using the finite difference method for a general set of inputs.
+- The first — “FlowPy.ipynb” — contains the code for the solution of the PDEs using the finite difference method for a general set of inputs.
 - The inputs are provided to this script using the “FlowPy_Input.py” script which acts as a user interface.
 - Finally, the “FlowPy_Visualizer.py” script is used to animate the dynamics of the flow after running the simulation.